RhetTbull/PhotoScript/README_DEV.md

 Tests are written with `pytest`.
 You must use the `-s` flag when running tests to see the interactive prompts requireed for running the tests.
 To test, run `pytest -vv -s`.

+The test suite will copy a test Photos library to your `~/Pictures` directory.
+You may be prompted in Photos to allow it to switch libraries.
+Once the test suite is complete, you will need to manually switch back to your original library.
+To do this, close Photos, then hold down the `option` key while clicking on the Photos icon in the dock.
+You will be prompted to select a library; select your original library.

 ## Docs

 Build docs with `mkdocs build` then deploy to GitHub pages with `mkdocs gh-deploy`